ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Introduction

-To mitigate such safety and security concerns of LLMs, numerous efforts have been dedicated to aligning LLMs with human values during their development phases from learning and data perspectives~\cite{korbak2023pretraining,bai2022constitutional,dai2024safe}.
-Nevertheless, safeguarding LLMs against unsafe prompts and outputs in an effective and efficient manner remains a challenging problem.
-Notably, \textbf{model-based analysis} techniques have demonstrated strong potential in analyzing, inspecting, and repairing DNN-based software through a thread of recent research~\cite{du2019deepstellar,xie2021rnnrepair,du2020marble,ren2023deeparc,xie2023mosaic,qi2023archrepair,wei2024weighted}.
+To mitigate such concerns, numerous efforts have been dedicated to aligning LLMs with human values during their pre-training or post-training phases~\cite{korbak2023pretraining,bai2022constitutional,dai2024safe}.
+Nevertheless, safeguarding LLMs against unsafe prompts and outputs in an effective and efficient manner remains a challenging problem~\cite{anwar2024foundational}.
+Notably, \textbf{model-based analysis} techniques have demonstrated strong potential in analyzing, inspecting, and repairing Deep Neural Networks (DNNs) through a thread of recent research~\cite{du2019deepstellar,xie2021rnnrepair,du2020marble,ren2023deeparc,xie2023mosaic,qi2023archrepair,wei2024weighted}.
 For example, DeepStellar~\cite{du2019deepstellar} constructs an abstract model to detect adversarial inputs of recurrent neural networks (RNNs), and Marble~\cite{du2020marble} analyzes the robustness of stateful DNNs through similar model abstraction.
 By constructing more formal and interpretable abstract models that simulate specific properties of the target DNN with internal hidden-state feature extraction, these works successfully achieve various analysis goals related to the DNN.
-So far, model-based analysis has become a representative paradigm of leveraging software techniques into DNN analysis~\cite{huang2020survey,martinez2022software}.
+So far, model-based analysis has become a representative paradigm of leveraging software techniques into DNN analysis~\cite{huang2020survey,martinez2022software}, contributing significantly to the success of \textbf{software engineering for artificial intelligence (SE4AI)} research.

-However, existing abstract model extraction-based techniques suffer from scalability hurdles, limiting their extension to LLMs whose model architecture and parameters are significantly larger than those of conventional DNN models.
-For example, a recent preliminary work, LUNA~\cite{song2024luna}, explores universarial analysis on LLMs through extracting abstract models like Discrete Time Markov Chain (DTMC), but requires a vast amount of abstract states to be effective (ranging from hundreds to millions), limiting the efficiency and effectiveness of the abstract model for analysis.
+However, existing abstract model extraction-based techniques suffer from scalability hurdles when extending to LLM-scale models, limiting their effectiveness to LLMs with architectures and parameters much larger than those of traditional DNN models.
+In particular, a recent preliminary work, LUNA~\cite{song2024luna}, explores universal analysis on LLMs through extracting abstract models like Discrete Time Markov Chain (DTMC), but requires a vast amount of abstract states to be effective (ranging from hundreds to millions), limiting the efficiency and effectiveness of the abstract model for analysis.
 The fundamental bottleneck along this thread is that the feature space of LLMs is too large to be universally modeled by abstract models for different perspectives on trustworthiness.
+In this context, we refer to the \textit{scalability} issue of model-based analysis as the effectiveness of their modeling when assessing the target property (\textit{e.g.}, security) in LLM-scale models.